go-fetch-js/go-fetch/README.md

 Emitted after the request is sent to the server with the following arguments:

+- event : Client.Event
+    - .getName() : string
+    - .getEmitter() : Client
+    - .isPropagationStopped() : bool
+    - .stopPropagation()
-- request : Request
+    - .request : Client.Request
-- response : Response
+    - .response : Client.Response

 Useful for plugins processing and setting data on the response e.g. gzip/deflate